risingranger/GolangCodeJourney/README.md

 # GolangCodeJourney
+## Consists of different programs in Go Programing Language

  Write a golang program to convert length(inches, centimeter), weight(Kilogram , Pound) and temprature(Centigrade to Fharenheit ) vise versa
 1. Length (package)